cvlab-columbia/zero123/README.md

 ```
 wget https://tri-ml-public.s3.amazonaws.com/datasets/views_release.tar.gz
 ```
-Disclaimer: note that the renderings are generated with Objaverse which is subject to [ODC-By 1.0 license](https://objaverse.allenai.org/docs/license).
-Our renderings, as a derivative of the dataset, will be subject to the same license.
+Disclaimer: note that the renderings are generated with Objaverse.
+The renderings as a whole are released under the ODC-By 1.0 license.
+The licenses for the renderings of individual objects are released under the same license creative commons that they are in Objaverse.

 ### 3D Reconstruction
 Note that we haven't extensively tuned the hyperparameters for 3D recosntruction.
 Feel free to explore and play around!